 Why Phoenixes sometimes suck: They can be unfocused and fail to follow up on things that are not fun, which, unfortunately is about 85% of work.
 They are not good at details and get bored easily.
 They can be distracted and distracting, and sometimes they burst into songs, which, depending on the timing and frequency, can be either endearing, or make you want to throw a stapler at them.

 How to best work with a Phoenix: Get to know them on a personal level, and let them get to know you.
 Participate in the stuff they suggest, praise them, and go out for drinks with them.
 (Hint: Phoenixes like to buy people drinks)

-Phoenixes will have most conflict with: Lion-Turtles.
-They find Lion-Turtles to be way too serious, stuck-up, and boring as hell.
+Phoenixes will have most conflict with: Griffins.
+They find Griffins to be way too serious, stuck-up, and boring as hell.

 (Blue, East, Earth, Analyzer, Thinker, Analytical, Conscientious, Cautious)

 “I’ve prepared handouts for everyone for this meeting.”

 Why Griffins are awesome: The Griffin is this giant creature that has the head of an eagle and the body of a lion and is totally cool.
 Griffins are diligent, careful, logical, and accurate.
 They take time to do their work, so it is usually high quality.
 They are detailed oriented, often picking up stuff that other people miss.
 They bring grounding and balance to any team, encouraging everyone pay attention to boring technical crap like objectives and timelines and data.